Citation, DOI, disclosures and article data

 Vertebrobasilar insufficiency is a clinical syndrome caused by transient ischemia of the vertebrobasilar circulation, formed by the vertebral and basilar arteries, which forms the posterior circulation of the brain 1.

-Vertebrobasilar insufficiency is largely caused by atherosclerosis, and shares many of the same risk factors as other atherosclerotic disease.
+Vertebrobasilar insufficiency is largely caused by atherosclerosis and shares many of the same risk factors as other atherosclerotic diseases.

 Risk factors include:

 Up to 25% of the elderly population will present with imbalance or falls secondary to vertebrobasilar insufficiency 2.